 The same technologies were incorporated into Cubic's broadcast data links and combat personnel recovery system, which were used successfully during Operation Desert Storm and in peacekeeping operations in Bosnia.

 The Mass Transportation Business

 Cubic first became involved in the dynamic market of mass transportation in 1971, when it acquired Western Data Products of Los Angeles.
 A year later, the Group supplied its first Automatic Fare Collection (AFC) system for Chicago's Illinois Central Gulf Railroad, and by the late 1970s, installed AFC systems for the Hong Kong Mass Transit Railway Corporation and the Eastern Suburbs Railway in Sydney.

 Other major awards followed, including a contract to deliver AFC equipment for the second phase of the Bay Area Rapid Transit (BART) system in San Francisco; a contract from the Washington Metropolitan Area Transit Authority in 1975 to produce AFC equipment for the transit system in Washington, D.C.; and an award from the Pennsylvania Port Authority Transit Company to develop the nation's first AFC system to utilize plastic magnetically encoded tickets.

 Continuing the Tradition of Innovation

 Cubic's tradition of innovation continues into the 21st century as Cubic's cutting-edge research and development holds promise for customers worldwide.
-Today, the company's major businesses- Mission Support Services, Defense Applications, and Transportation Systems - have become world leaders in their respective industries with leading edge technologies.
+Today, the company's major businesses- Cubic Global Defense and Cubic Transportation Systems - have become world leaders in their respective industries with leading edge technologies.